satyar73/ChatBot/docs/chat_service.md

 ### 2.1 Key Components
 - **Session Management**: Maintains chat histories for different user sessions
-- **Query Routing**: Intelligently routes queries to appropriate agents (RAG, non-RAG, or database)
+- **Query Routing**: Routes queries to appropriate agents (RAG, non-RAG, or database) using pattern matching
-- **Query Rewriting**: Uses the `QueryRewriter` to enhance RAG retrieval
+- **Query Rewriting**: Uses an `QueryRewriter` with the following strategies to enhance RAG retrieval:
+  - Abbreviation expansion for marketing terms
+  - Synonym addition for improved matching
+  - Technical term handling with definitions
+  - Query broadening techniques
+- **Response Quality Assessment**: Evaluates RAG responses for adequacy and tries alternative query formulations when needed
+- **Detailed Logging**: Provides logs of routing decisions and query transformations
 - **Response Processing**: Handles both RAG and non-RAG responses and combines them with sources
-- **Caching Integration**: Uses the cache service to store and retrieve responses
+- **Caching Integration**: Uses the cache service to store and retrieve responses with performance tracking

 ### 2.2 Key Methods

 #### `chat(data: Message) -> ResponseMessage`
-Processes a user chat message and returns a response.
+Processes a user chat message and returns a response with enhanced query rewriting and routing intelligence.
 This is the main entry point for client requests.
-This follows a traditional programmatic approach (as opposed to managing the workflow using state-graph).
-I am intending to change this to a more conventional approach next

 **Parameters**:
 - `data`: A Message object containing:
   - `message`: The user's query text
   - `session_id`: Identifier for the user's session
   - `mode`: Response mode ("rag", "no_rag", or both)
   - `system_prompt`: Optional custom system prompt

 **Flow**:
 1. Generates a unique hash for the query based on content, session, and system prompt
+2. Checks for special testing flags in the query (e.g., "test_routing:")
-2. Checks cache for an existing response
+3. Checks cache for an existing response (skipped for database queries or test mode)
-3. If cache miss:
+4. If cache miss:
-   - Determines if query is a database query or RAG query
-   - Calls appropriate agent to generate response
+   - Analyzes query with enhanced pattern matching to determine routing
-   - Routes to database agent for data-related queries
+   - Routes to database agent for data/analytics queries with detailed logging
-   - For RAG queries, attempts query rewriting to improve results
+   - For RAG queries, uses improved query rewriting with retry logic:
+     - Tries multiple query formulations
+     - Special handling for technical terms
+     - Evaluates response quality to determine if alternative queries are needed
    - Optionally generates non-RAG response for comparison
-4. Adds the response to the session chat history
+5. Adds the response to the session chat history
-5. Extracts and formats sources from RAG response
+6. Extracts and formats sources from RAG response
-6. Caches the response for future use
+7. Caches the response for future use including query reformulations
+8. Tracks and logs cache access statistics and response times
-7. Returns formatted response with RAG/non-RAG outputs and sources
+9. Returns formatted response with RAG/non-RAG outputs, sources, and query rewriting metadata

 **Returns**:
 - `ResponseMessage` object with:
   - RAG-based response
   - Non-RAG response (if requested)
   - Sources from retrieval
-  - Metadata about the response process
+  - Metadata about the response process including alternative queries tried

 #### `_execute_rag_with_retry(query, history, max_attempts, custom_system_prompt) -> Tuple[Dict, List[str]]`
-Executes RAG agent with retry logic and query reformulation.
+Executes RAG agent with enhanced retry logic, query reformulation, and special handling for technical terms.
 **Parameters**:
 - `query`: The original user query
 - `history`: Chat history